 Your muscles can store approximately 3 grams of creatine per kilogram of lean muscle mass.

-With this in mind, companies that sell creatine powder recommend that when you start taking it, you start with a ‘loading phase’ that involves taking a high dose of 20 grams per day (taken 4 times a day in 5g doses). for a week or two.
+With this in mind, companies that sell creatine powder recommend that when you start taking it, you start with a ‘loading phase’ that involves taking a high dose of 20 grams per day (taken four times a day in 5g doses).
+For a week or two.

 Once your muscles have been “saturated” with creatine, you go into a “maintenance phase” in which you take the usual of the day, 5 g.

 While it is true that a loading phase will saturate your muscles with creatine quickly, it may not be necessary.

 Research has shown that taking 3-5g a day from the start will eventually result in creatine saturation.
 It just takes longer for saturation to occur.

 So whether you charge or not is up to you.
 Mega-dosing during the loading phase will not cause ill effects, except for some nausea or diarrhea.

 You don’t need to take creatine forever.
 You can stop supplementing anytime you want.
 But the creatine levels in your muscles will start to deplete about two weeks after you stop taking it.